holepunchto/bare/README.md

 ### Suspension

 :pear:.js provides a mechanism for implementing process suspension, which is needed for platforms with strict application lifecycle constraints, such as mobile platforms.
 When suspended, a `suspend` event will be emitted on the `process` object.
-Then, when the loop has no work left and would otherwise exit, an `idle` event will be emitted and an idle handler started, keeping the loop from exiting.
-When the process is later resumed, a `resume` event will be emitted and the idle handler stopped, allowing the loop to exit when no work is left.
+Then, when the loop has no work left and would otherwise exit, an `idle` event will be emitted and an empty handler started, keeping the loop from exiting.
+When the process is later resumed, a `resume` event will be emitted and the empty handler stopped, allowing the loop to exit when no work is left.

 The suspension API is available through `pear_suspend()` and `pear_resume()` from C and `process.suspend()` and `process.resume()` from JavaScript.
 See [`example/suspend.js`](example/suspend.js) for an example of using the suspension API from JavaScript.